Backyard Burn Permits

 Where allowed, no open burning of yard debris not originating on the subject property;

-Based on current DEQ regulations, commercial businesses are prohibited from backyard burning unless a special burn permit is obtained from DEQ;
+Based on DEQ regulations, commercial businesses are prohibited from backyard burning unless a special burn permit is obtained from DEQ;

 * Yard debris is defined as wood, stalk, stem, needle or leaf material from trees, shrubs, plants and lawns.